-Claire writes for numerous publications including the Saturday Telegraph Magazine, the Observer Magazine, Destinasian and the Australian literary magazine, Meanjin.
-She was a regular contributor to the Bulletin magazine before its demise, and currently contributes to the Sydney Morning Herald, Sunday Life, Marie Claire Australia and the Qantas inflight magazine, The Australian Way.
+Since then I’ve freelanced for numerous publications including the Telegraph, the Observer Magazine, Marie Claire, Qantas inflight magazine, The Australian Way, Destinasian, Sunday Life and the literary magazine, Meanjin.
+I was a regular contributor to the Bulletin magazine before its demise, and currently review books for the Sydney Morning Herald.

-She has written on Australia’s 2009 ‘Black Saturday’ bushfires, the crippling drought in the Murray Darling Basin, on why Aboriginal bones are still stored in British museums, on begging in Bombay and divorce from a child’s perspective.
-Her investigative stories include Peter Falconio’s unsolved disappearance in the Australian outback and Dr Haneef’s ordeal at the hands of the John Howard government.
+I’ve written on Australia’s 2009 ‘Black Saturday’ bushfires, the crippling drought in the Murray Darling Basin, on why Aboriginal bones are still stored in British museums, on begging in Bombay and divorce from a child’s perspective.
+My investigative stories include Peter Falconio’s unsolved disappearance in the Australian outback, how companies ruthlessly market products to children and Dr Haneef’s ordeal at the hands of the John Howard government.

-Claire is known for her sensitive reporting on difficult issues and a gift to bring out the humanity in her subjects.
-She also has a reputation as a tenacious researcher who leaves no stone unturned.
+I’m known for my sensitive reporting on difficult issues and aim to bring out the humanity in my subjects.
+I also have a reputation as a tenacious researcher.

-Her stories have also appeared in the anthology Lies, Deep Fries & Statistics from ABC Radio National’s Ockham’s Razor (ABC Books) and the Asia Literary Review, vol 3 and 4.
-She is an active member of Sydney’s PEN, part of the international association of writers.
+My stories have also appeared in the anthology Lies, Deep Fries & Statistics from ABC Radio National’s Ockham’s Razor (ABC Books), the Asia Literary Review, vol 3 and 4, Eclipse of the Spirit & the forthcoming Dear Dalai Lama series.